KonradHoeffner/rickview/README.md

 ## Logging
 The default log level is "info" for RickView and "error" for libraries.
 Change the log level of RickView with the log_level configuration key or the RICKVIEW_LOG_LEVEL environment variable.
-Override this setting using the RUST_LOG env var to configure the log levels of dependencies, see the [env_logger documentation](https://docs.rs/env_logger/latest/env_logger/).
+Override this setting using the RUST_LOG env var to configure the log levels of dependencies, see the [env_logger documentation](https://docs.rs/env_logger/latest/env_logger/), for example:

+    RUST_LOG=rickview=debug cargo run

 ## Motivation
 Existing RDF browsers like [LodView](https://github.com/LodLive/LodView/) look great but use too much hardware ressources as they are based on interpreted or garbage collected languages.